- Written by Dr.Mehmet Demircioglu

 If you need an MRI or CT scan after a hair transplant, the scan itself is usually not the threat to the grafts.
 The bigger questions are why the scan is needed, whether it is urgent, whether contrast or sedation is involved, and whether anything will press, drag, or rub the healing scalp.

 FUE grafts are living tissue.
 They are not metal implants.
 They do not get pulled by an MRI machine, and a CT scanner does not burn them away.
 Still, a recent hair transplant is a fresh surgical area.
-The recipient area, donor area, forehead swelling, scabs, tenderness, and aftercare instructions all matter when the appointment is planned.
+The recipient area, donor area, forehead swelling, scabs, tenderness, and recovery instructions all matter when the appointment is planned.

 A necessary medical scan should not be delayed because of graft fear.
 If the scan is for a severe headache, head injury, neurological symptom, chest symptom, or another urgent medical concern, the doctor or emergency team comes first.
 Hair transplant recovery should not make you ignore a real medical warning.